Biochemistry and Molecular Biophysics Graduate Group

 Graduate Group in Biochemistry and Molecular Biophysics

 All graduate students affiliated with BGS (Biomedical Graduate Studies) are required to pass a Candidacy Examination in their second year.
 In BMB, this examination consists of both a written research proposal (in the style of an NIH fellowship application) and an oral defense of the proposal.
 Only students in good academic standing are eligible to take the Candidacy Examination.
-Dr. Mark Lemmon, Director of the Candidacy Examination this year, will oversee the administration of this examination in the 2011/2012 academic year.1.
-Candidacy Examination Committee
+Dr. Ronen Marmorstein, Director of the Candidacy Examination this year, will oversee the administration of this examination in the 2015/2016 academic year.

 2. Purpose of the Candidacy Examination

-The purpose of the written part of the Candidacy Examination is to examine the ability of graduate students at the end of their first year to:
+The purpose of the written part of the Candidacy Examination is to examine the ability of graduate students at the end of their second year to:

 1) identify an important problem in biochemistry and molecular biophysics;